Existence of equivariant models of spherical varieties and other G-varieties: Models of affine spherical varieties

 is a basis of $R$ as a vector space over $k$; see, for instance, Lang \cite[Theorem III.5.1]{Lang}.
 Clearly, each $x^I$ is $\sU$-stable.
 We see that an element

 is $\sU$-stable if and only if $a_I\in k^\sU$ for all $I\in \mathcal{J}$, because the family \eqref{e:J} is a $k$-basis of~$R$.
+Thus the family \eqref{e:J} is a basis of $R^\sU$ over $k^\sU$.
 It follows that the canonical map is an isomorphism of vector spaces over $k$, and hence, an isomorphism of $k$-algebras with units.